The Noether-Lefschetz locus of surfaces in $\mathbb{P}^3$ formed by determinantal surfaces: acknowledgments

 \section{acknowledgments}

 We thank Lara Bossinger, Antonio Laface and Bernd Sturmfels for useful conversations.
 Special thanks to Angelo Felice Lopez, Joe Harris, Anand Patel and Edoardo Sernesi for their generosity in sharing their insights with us, and for pointing out important literature on the subject.
-CLH is currently a CONAHCYT Research Fellow in Mathematics, project No. 1036.
+CLH is currently a CONAHCYT Research Fellow in Mathematics, project No. 1036, and has been partially supported by CONAHCYT, grant ``Estancias sab\'aticas en el extranjero 2023'' No. I1200/311/2023.
+Also, he thanks the department of Mathematics at Harvard for the generous hospitality during his sabbatical visit.
 During the preparation of this note MV and ML were funded by CONAHCYT under the program of ``Becas de Posgrado''.
+We also thank the referees for their careful review and valuable suggestions.